AI4Risk/antifraud/methods/grad/README.md

 3. **Detection**

-   ==Several generation results of Amazon and Yelp can be found in https://huggingface.co/Muyiiiii-HF/WWW25-Grad/tree/main .==
+   Several generation results of Amazon and Yelp can be found in https://huggingface.co/Muyiiiii-HF/WWW25-Grad/tree/main .

    ```
    python detect_main.py